Child corporal punishment laws: Sweden

 Sweden was the world's first nation to outlaw all corporal punishment of children in 1966, when the law that permitted parents to use corporal punishment of their children became removed and fully replaced with the constitution of assault under the Penal Code; however, even though the law no longer supported parents' right to use physical punishment of their children, it was believed to still be permitted (as there was no explicit ban).
 School corporal punishment was already banned since 1958.

 On 1 July 1979, Sweden became the world's first nation to explicitly ban corporal punishment of children, through an amendment to the Parenthood and Guardianship Code which stated, "Children are entitled to care, security and a good upbringing.
 Children are to be treated with respect for their person and individuality and may not be subjected to corporal punishment or any other humiliating treatment."
 In Parliament - the law was supported 259 to 6 with 3 abstentions.
 Corporal punishment in Sweden is not seen as a separate legal issue - but is handled according to the criteria for assault.

 One thing that helped pave the way for the ban was a 1971 murder case where a 3-year-old girl was beaten to death by her stepfather.
 The case shook the general public and preventing child abuse became a political hot topic for years to come.

 It is estimated that approximately 5% of Swedish children continue to be illegally spanked, however, in addition to being unlawful, physical punishment of children is now considered socially unacceptable.

+Switzerland

+On September 26, 2025, both chambers of the Federal Assembly approved the inclusion of "non-violent parenting" in Swiss law.
+The law forbids "physical punishment and other forms of degrading treatment".
+The Federal Council is to decide at the beginning of 2026 when the new law start to take effect.